Richard Glücks

-Richard Glücks ([ˈʁɪçaʁt ˈɡlʏks]; 22 April 1889 – 10 May 1945) was a high-ranking German Nazi official in the SS.
-From November 1939 until the end of World War II, he was Concentration Camps Inspector (CCI), which became Amt D: Konzentrationslagerwesen under the WVHA in Nazi Germany.
-As a direct subordinate of Heinrich Himmler, he was responsible for the forced labour of the camp inmates, and was also the supervisor for the medical practices in the camps, ranging from human experimentation to the implementation of the "Final Solution", in particular the mass murder of inmates with Zyklon B gas.
+Richard Glücks ([ˈʁɪçaʁt ˈɡlʏks]; 22 April 1889 – 10 May 1945) was a high-ranking German SS functionary during the Nazi era.
+From November 1939 until the end of World War II, he commanded the Concentration Camps Inspectorate, later integrated into the SS Main Economic and Administrative Office as "Amt D".
+Reporting first to Theodor Eicke, then to SS chief Heinrich Himmler and finally to Oswald Pohl, he became Inspector of Concentration Camps.
+He retained this position despite Himmler, in whose presence Glücks would panic, having little confidence in him.
+Glücks was responsible for the forced labour of camp inmates and was the supervisor for the medical practices in the camps, ranging from Nazi human experimentation to the implementation of the "Final Solution", in particular the mass murder of inmates with Zyklon B gas.
 After Germany capitulated, Glücks committed suicide by swallowing a potassium cyanide capsule.

 Early life

-Glücks was born 1889, in Odenkirchen (now part of Mönchengladbach) in the Rhineland.
+Glücks was born 1889, in Odenkirchen in the Rhineland.
 Having completed gymnasium in Düsseldorf, he worked in his father's business, a fire insurance agency.
 In 1909, Glücks joined the army for one year as a volunteer, serving in the artillery.
 In 1913, he was in England, and later moved to Argentina as a trader.
 When World War I broke out, Glücks returned to Germany under a false identity on a Norwegian ship in January 1915 and joined the army again.
 During the war, he eventually became the commander of an artillery unit and was awarded the Iron Cross I and II.
 Glücks fought at the Battle of Verdun and the Battle of the Somme.
 After the war, he became a liaison officer between the German forces and the Military Inter-Allied Commission of Control, the allied body for controlling the restrictions placed upon Germany in the Treaty of Versailles regarding re-armament and strength of their armed forces.
 Until 1924, he stayed in that position, before joining the staff of the 6th Prussian Division.
 He also served in the Freikorps.

 Rise under the Nazi regime

-Glücks joined the NSDAP in 1930 and two years later, the SS.
-From 6 September 1933 to 20 June 1935 he was a member of the staff of the SS-Group "West" and rose to the rank of an SS-Sturmbannführer.
-While lacking in charisma, historian Nikolaus Wachsmann claims Glücks possessed an "abundance of ideological commitment."
-On 1 April 1936 he became the chief of staff to Theodor Eicke, who was then Concentration Camps Inspector and head of the SS-Wachverbände.
+In 1930, Glücks joined the NSDAP and two years later the SS.

+From 6 September 1933 to 20 June 1935, Glücks was a member of the staff of the SS-Group "West" and rose to the rank of an SS-Sturmbannführer.
+Historian Nikolaus Wachsmann claims that while lacking in charisma, Glücks possessed an "abundance of ideological commitment".

+On 1 April 1936, Glücks became the chief of staff to Theodor Eicke, who was then Concentration Camps Inspector and head of the SS-Wachverbände.